blackmiaool/lua-beautify/README.md

 # lua-beautify
-A beautifier of Lua written with js.
+A beautifier of Lua written in js.